chexagon/CrimsonHexagonAPI/README.md

 Along with this, it is important to note that certain dependency files from the `c3.js` and `d3.js` folders have been copied to the `public` folder in our directory.
 This is so that our express middleware can serve the static files appropriately to our app.

-From the root of the `crimsonhexagon_api_demo/` directory, it is now possible to run:
+Once all dependencies have been installed, from the root of the `crimsonhexagon_api_demo/` directory, it is now possible to run:

 ```
 node app.js